 Nearly everything on Guam is imported and that means costs are higher than in the States.
-It’s not like South America or the Caribbean where the cost of living can be relatively low for a Statesider.
 The costliest items are gas, food, and utilities.
-For example, as of September 2014 gas was $4.87 per gallon.
-Produce is significantly higher, though you can find deals at local produce stands.
+For example, gas prices are about a dollar or more in Guam than in the U.S. Produce is significantly higher, though you can find deals at local produce stands.
 For example, strawberries are generally $7-8 per pint and asparagus is usually $7.99 per pound.
 Utilities such as electricity continue to rise seemingly with no ceiling.

-Blame the shipping costs on The Jones Act of 1920, which forbids all but U.S. shipping vessels to carry cargo to Guam.
+Blame the shipping costs on The Jones Act of 1920, which forbids all but U.S. shipping vessels to carry cargo between U.S. ports and Guam.

-How to save: Prices on Guam’s military bases are, of course, more reasonable.
+Prices on Guam’s military bases are, of course, more reasonable.
 Non-military residents can save money by purchasing items like electronics, pet supplies, and personal items online.
-See our shipping guide to find out which stores ship to Guam.
+See our shopping guide to find out which stores ship to Guam.

 Make friends with your neighbors (outside the base) and you will be overflowing with mangos and avocados during their respective seasons.
 Guam avocados are huge, creamy, and delicious.
 Mangos can be eaten fresh, in salads, pickled, juiced, or frozen.
 Same with papayas!

-You will be homesick and it will take at least 24 hours and $1,400 per person to get back to the States.
+You will be homesick and it will take at least 24 hours and more than $1,500 per person to get back to the States.
 This may seem obvious, but if you’re a new Guam transplant and you feel a little down or out of sorts, consider that it may be homesickness.

-How to acclimate: It may be tempting to call home every day, but a better way to combat homesickness is to keep busy and make new friends.
-Fortunately, Chamorro culture is friendly and open to newcomers.
+It may be tempting to call home every day, but a better way to combat homesickness is to keep busy and make new friends.
+Fortunately, CHamoru culture is friendly and open to newcomers.
 Keep an eye on local events where you will be sure to strike up a conversation with a likeminded resident.
+We've got a great article on how to make friends and stay active through numerous local community groups.
 Newcomers often get their dive certification on Guam, which will keep you busy exploring Guam’s fascinating waters.
-Read our 5 Steps to Diving on Guam and Get Your Advanced Open Water Dive Certification on Guam.
+Read How to Get Certified for Scuba Diving on Guam and our Q&A with Guam's certified dive instructor, Robert Wyckoff.

 Need to get back home?
 If you haven’t already, start saving your miles to get reduced prices on flights home.
-United Explorer Visa credit card sometimes offers 55,000 bonus miles to new card members!
+The United Explorer Visa credit card sometimes offers 50,000 bonus miles to new card members!
 That leaves only 15,000 miles to purchase for a flight from Guam to the States.
-As of time of writing, the bonus miles offer is 30,000.